-An armpit temperature is best because it is safest and works fine for a quick check.
+A temporal artery or armpit temperature are best because they are safe and easy to do.
 If the armpit temperature is over 99°F (or 37.2°C), double check it with a rectal temperature.
 It is good to double check with a rectal temperature because if your baby has a true fever, you should see a healthcare provider immediately.

-A rectal temperature or electronic pacifier thermometer are best.
-Using a temporal artery or ear thermometer is fine after 6 months old.
+A rectal, temporal artery, or electronic pacifier thermometer are best.
+Using an ear thermometer is fine after 6 months old if the user understands the technique.
 An armpit temperature is fine for a quick check if done correctly.

 Take the temperature by mouth (orally), or use a temporal artery or ear thermometer.